gvwilson/fiction/voyage/index.md

 have been a suicidal position for a living army, but it made perfect sense for the unalives, as it gave them shadows to retreat into if attacked during the day.
-Their alive servants were positioned more conventionally in a single large camp laid out on the classic "square and tee" pattern<span class="sidenote">The Uncertain Angels used the "square and tee" pattern for military camps from one end of Cherne to another.
+Their alive servants were positioned more conventionally in a single large camp laid out on the classic "square and tee" pattern<span class="note">The Uncertain Angels used the "square and tee" pattern for military camps from one end of Cherne to another.
 Interestingly, it is only in Barra Bantang and Ini Bantang, where Angelic rule was most tenuous, that it was adopted as a layout for permanent